This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Snake River Overlook was the shooting location for Ansel Adams’ famous black-and-white photo which he took in 1942.
-It is one of the best known and most critically acclaimed photographs.
+It is one of the best-known and most critically acclaimed photographs.

 Now, the tree growth obstructs the view of Snake River.
-However, no matter that the view of the river has changed since 1942, it is still one of the most iconic views of the Tetons.
+However, no matter whether the view of the river has changed since 1942, it is still one of the most iconic views of the Tetons.

-Snake River Overlook is located just off of Hwy 191/89/26 between Moran Junction and Moose Junction.
+Snake River Overlook is located just off Hwy 191/89/26 between Moran Junction and Moose Junction.
 Specifically, it is located about 11.3 miles south of Moran Junction, and about 9 miles north of Moose Junction.

 To top it off, Hermitage Point Trail passes by Heron Pond and Half Moon Bay Overlook.

 Heron Pond is quite a sight when it is covered with lilies.
 Moreover, it is an awesome area to spot some wildlife.

 The hike to Hermitage Point begins from the Hermitage Point Trailhead.

+The Hermitage Point Trailhead is located at the south end of the Colter Bay Visitor Center.
 To get to the trailhead, drive about 5.4 miles from the Jackson Lake Junction to the Colter Bay Visitor Center.

 The observation area at Signal Mountain Summit offers some incredible views of the Tetons at sunset.